Hybrid-Music-Lab/Pentagram/README.md

 # Pentagram

 An batch tool to automatically sample software instruments.
+Uses preset-interpolation to drive transition automation.
 The scheme is attack-transition-release, with adjustable pitch sets and timings.